kakosin/SZZUnleashed/README.md

 # Demo Run

 In order to setup the project, please follow these instructions below.
+Currently, the `LIGHT_PIPELINE` version runs a single project and takes about 20mins in a 8GB RAM and i5-1035 CPU.

 ## Prerequisites
 - Have a Docker software installed since the SZZ runs on a container.